hosseinabadi/Quantitative-Methods-in-Finance/README.md

 ## Project
+Replicated a
-Replicated a paper that used event study methodology to investigate evidence on the effects of OPEC announcements on world oil prices.
+paper which uses event study methodology to investigate evidence on the effects of OPEC announcements on world oil prices by examining announcements from both official conferences and ministerial meetings on major international crude.
+The official papers uses data from 1982 to 2008.
+I gathered the new data up to 2021 and replicated the paper and in addition tested other approaches to see whether same results will be achieved.
 ## Practical Assignments
 ### HW2:
 Testing Capital Asset Pricing Model